How Much Sleep Do I Need?

 Find Your Perfect Sleep Schedule

-Now that you know how much sleep you need β€” use our calculator to find the exact bedtime or wake-up time.
+Now that you know how much sleep you need β€” use our bedtime calculator to find the exact timing.